openharmony/docs/en/device-dev/driver/driver-peripherals-audio-des.md

 - **g_codecData**: operation function set and private data set of the codec device.

-- **g_codecDaiDeviceOps**: codecDai operation function set, including APIs for starting transmission and setting parameters.
+- **g_codecDaiDeviceOps**: codec DAI device operation function set, including APIs for starting transmission and setting parameters.

 - **g_codecDaiData**: operation function set and private data set of the digital audio interface of the codec.